agateblue/fabpress/README.rst

-Note: fabpress is in alpha stade, use with caution
+Note: fabpress is in early development, use with caution

 If you want to developp locally with Wordpress, you usually have to follow these steps: